It Could Take More Than a Century to Close the Computer Science Gap: Broadsheet

 ALSO IN THE HEADLINES

 • TikTok’s dark side.
 Perhaps not surprisingly, TikTok, the year’s fastest-growing social media app, has a dark side: sexual predation, specifically, older men who lurk on the app harassing the young women who make up one of its largest user groups.
 To fight such behavior, women are banding together in a DIY effort to collect “allegations and evidence of sexual misconduct, blasting it out across YouTube, Instagram, and Twitter, bagging and tagging the older men trying to prey on them.”
+Buzzfeed

 • Quiet about Carroll.
 After Media Matters chronicled how few major news organizations covered E. Jean Carroll’s accusation that President Trump raped her 23 years ago, many wondered why exactly, the media was so quiet on the story.
 (Trump denies the claims.)
 Vox, for one, speculated that the problem is, at least partially, a more overarching one: “How do you cover a president whose shocking actions on so many fronts threaten to overwhelm the normal apparatus of journalism—and overload the public’s ability to care?”

 • Knowing her value.
 In this spicy Q+A, Jessica Chastain calls on Hollywood to highlight more diverse voices, talks about industry’s attempts to silence women, and urges her fellow actors to “understand that it isn’t that difficult to put something together where the control can go to the creatives instead of to an executive who’s deciding which women are valuable, and before which age.”
+New York Times

 • Truth!
 If you haven’t yet caught Lizzo’s glorious performance of “Truth Hurts” at the BET Awards on Sunday, now is the time!
-Full video here:
+Full video here: CNN

 MOVERS AND SHAKERS: Ann Sarnoff, who was most recently president of BBC Studios Americas, has been named CEO and chairwoman of Warner Bros.
 Peloton names Amazon vet Mariana Garavaglia its first chief people officer.
 Robinhood has promoted Gretchen Howard to chief operating officer.
 Moda Operandi has hired Ming Yang as managing director, China.